radeonxray/Ufo-Assignment2/README.md

 * 4
 [Errorprone-report]

-Duplicate literals occurs about 20 times, with the problem message >“The String literal “[String]” appears X times in this file; the first occurrence is on line XX”.
+Duplicate literals occurs about 20 times, with the message

+>“The String literal “[String]” appears X times in this file; the first occurrence is on line XX”.

 Essentially, the problem is simple warning against objects that contains duplicate strings, which in this situation is due to rooms some time containing the same description text in a string, such as “Corridor”, which occurs 40 times.
 Without knowing which room# this “corridor” have been assigned to, it could easily become very hard and difficult to navigate the code and assign/connect the rooms correctly (but even this was also originally done in conjunction with a map of the dungeons layout that I had drawn).
 PMD recommends that: